ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation: Introduction

 This paper contributes on two fronts.
-First, \textbf{ClawTrace} is an open-source tracing platform that instruments agent sessions through eight event hooks, capturing every LLM call, tool use, and sub-agent spawn.
-It links child agent sessions back to their parent spans and accounts for cached tokens at their actual billed rate.
-From these raw events, ClawTrace compiles a \textbf{TraceCard} for each session: a compact (${\sim}$1.5\,kB) YAML summary listing per-step USD cost, token counts by type, redundant tool-call clusters, and failed-or-repaired steps.
-TraceCards are designed as a reusable intermediate representation that any downstream pipeline, not only CostCraft, can consume for cost-aware analysis.
-The ingest API accepts plain JSON with no framework dependency, so any agent harness that posts events to the endpoint gets valid TraceCards without changes to ClawTrace.
+First, \textbf{ClawTrace} is an open-source tracing platform that registers eight event hooks covering every LLM call, tool use, and sub-agent spawn.
+It links child sessions to their parent spans and bills cached tokens at their actual rate.
+From these events it compiles a \textbf{TraceCard} per session: a $\sim$1.5\,kB YAML summary listing per-step USD cost, typed token counts, redundant tool-call clusters, and failed-or-repaired steps.
+The plugin currently ships for OpenClaw, and the schema is intentionally framework-agnostic; in principle any agent harness can produce TraceCards by posting conformant JSON to the ingest API, though we have only validated the OpenClaw path end-to-end.

-Second, \textbf{CostCraft} is a distillation pipeline that reads TraceCards and produces three types of skill patches. \emph{Preserve} patches keep behaviors that led to success. \emph{Prune} patches remove expensive steps that did not affect the outcome; each prune patch must name the specific high-cost step it targets and provide a counterfactual argument for why removal is safe. \emph{Repair} patches fix failure modes using oracle evidence.
-This three-way split replaces Trace2Skill's \cite{ni2026trace2skilldistilltrajectorylocallessons} success-versus-error split with a correctness-versus-efficiency split, and the merge step ranks causally grounded rules above unsupported ones.
+Second, \textbf{CostCraft} reads TraceCards and emits three kinds of skill patches: \emph{preserve} (keep what worked), \emph{prune} (drop unnecessary cost), and \emph{repair} (fix specific failures).
+The split replaces Trace2Skill's \cite{ni2026trace2skilldistilltrajectorylocallessons} success-versus-error split with a correctness-versus-efficiency split.
+Section~\ref{sec:costcraft} gives the patch-admission rules and the conflict-aware merge.

-We evaluate on 30 held-out SpreadsheetBench \cite{ma2024spreadsheetbenchchallengingrealworld} tasks and 30 cross-benchmark SkillsBench \cite{li2026skillsbenchbenchmarkingagentskills} tasks.
-In our single-seed evaluation, ablations show that cost attribution and prune patches each carry independent weight: removing either one sharply increases quality regressions.
-The cross-benchmark evaluation reveals that prune and preserve rules transfer differently, a distinction prior work does not make.
-We scope these claims to a methods paper with small-scale validation on a single backbone and release all code, TraceCards, and evolved skills to support reproducibility and follow-up research.
+The cross-benchmark evaluation supports a third contribution: \emph{distilled agent skills contain separable rule types that transfer in different ways.} On 30 held-out SpreadsheetBench \cite{ma2024spreadsheetbenchchallengingrealworld} tasks across two seeds and the full 84-task SkillsBench \cite{li2026skillsbenchbenchmarkingagentskills} benchmark, prune rules target recurring waste and transferred to new tasks, while preserve rules encoded SpreadsheetBench-specific conventions and overfit.
+For the agent-skills community, this suggests that reusable skills should be evaluated not only as whole instruction packages, but also by the transfer behavior of their component rule types.